MORE THAN CONQUERORS (EXCERPT OF KINGDOM CONCEPTS)

-The sun and the moon shall be darkened, and the stars shall withdraw their shining.
+The sun and moon will grow dark, and the stars will diminish their brightness.
 (Joel 3:15)

 Now comes the climactic act of God Almighty, an action mentioned by many of the prophets of Israel as they envisioned the last days:

 The LORD also will roar from Zion [body of Christ], and utter His voice from Jerusalem; the heavens and earth will shake; but the LORD will be a shelter for His people, and the strength of the children of Israel.
 (Joel 3:16)